BLM-17m: A Large-Scale Dataset for Black Lives Matter Topic Detection on Twitter: Baselines

 \section{Baselines}

 TF-IDF and LDA extraction methods on daily basis is used to provide baselines for this dataset.
 Top 10, 25 and 50 extracted keywords is used to check if they exist in the ground truth labels or not.
-This step can aslo be considered as a quality check because it ensures that with minimum effort and easier to use methods such as TF-IDF and LDA, results keeps getting better on various top-k analysis.
-Metrics to be considered as main evaluation anchors are precision, recall and f-measures and equations \ref{eq:precision}, \ref{eq:recall} and \ref{eq:recall} present them.
+This step can also be considered as a quality check because it ensures that with minimum effort and easier to use methods such as TF-IDF and LDA, results keeps getting better on various top-k analysis.
+We used standard metrics as main evaluation anchors are precision, recall and f-measures (as specified in equations~\ref{eq:precision},~\ref{eq:recall} and~\ref{eq:fmeasure}).

-Calculated results are represented in the \textit{Table: \ref{tab:scores}} for various top-k precision, recall and f1-score.
-These metrics present an overall improvement between two baselines, TF-IDF and LDA.
+Results are presented in Table~\ref{tab:scores} for various top-k precision, recall and F1-score.
+These metrics present an overall improvement between the two baselines, TF-IDF and LDA.
 According to this table, best obtained results for top-10, 25 and 50 are 0.1314, 0.2044 and 0.3066 for precision.
+Finally, we have also conducted another experiment by using the 17M tweets and a TF-IDF Vectorizer to classify the sentiment scores of the provided tweets.
+We transformed the tweets from the dataset to vectors by using the trained TF-IDF Vectorizer.
+By using these vectors, we trained three different sentence classification methods as a baseline.
+All methods were trained using sklearn with default values.